zebreus/rudelblinken/README.md

 ## Notes

-Less of a Readme, more a unstructured braindump
+Less of a Readme, more a unstructured braindump.
+All commands should be executed in a `nix develop` shell

+## Prepare a new pair of cat ears

+Connect your ESP32-C3 via USB, choose a unique name and run `make flash-NAME` to flash them.
+This runs `jag flash` with a prebuilt image and the correct WiFi settings.
+After flashing you should get some debug output when running `jag monitor`.
+You can now proceed with the next section.

 ## Updating all cat ears nearby